Table of Contents

 - They monitor how you use the browser itself

 All of this is perfectly “legal” because you clicked a button on a dialog you didn’t read.
 But is it ethical?
-Is it what you would choose if you understood the consequences?
+Is it what you would choose if you understood the consequences for your browser privacy?

 Before we dive into alternatives, it’s worth noting recent developments with Mozilla Firefox.
-While Firefox has long been recommended as a privacy-friendly browser, Mozilla’s recent actions have raised concerns.
+While Firefox has long been recommended as a privacy-friendly browser, Mozilla’s recent actions have raised concerns regarding Firefox privacy.

 In early 2025, Mozilla introduced controversial new Terms of Use and updated their Privacy Notice.
 The changes initially included language that seemed to grant Mozilla broad rights to user data, causing significant backlash from privacy advocates as critics interpreted the new terms as Mozilla “asking users for the rights to whatever data they input or upload through Firefox.”